palmero-jerome07/mern-thinkboard/README.md

 # 📌 ThinkBoard

-**ThinkBoard** is a collaborative web application built with the **MERN stack** that enables users to create, organize, and manage notes or boards seamlessly.
-Designed with productivity in mind, it offers an intuitive interface for brainstorming, planning, and tracking ideas in one place.
+**ThinkBoard** is a beginner-friendly web application built using the MERN stack (MongoDB, Express.js, React, Node.js).
+It provides an interactive space for creating, organizing, and managing notes in a visually appealing way.
+The project integrates Redis for improved performance and caching, while the frontend is styled with Tailwind CSS and DaisyUI, giving it a modern and responsive design.

 ---